 “When buying fresh broccoli, look for firm florets with a purple, dark green, or bluish hue on the top,” Magee said. “as they are likely to contain more beta carotene and vitamin C than florets with lighter green tops.”

-prepared broccoli using five popular methods -- boiling, microwaving, steaming, stir-frying and stir-frying/boiling.
+A 2009 study prepared broccoli using five popular methods – boiling, microwaving, steaming, stir-frying and stir-frying/boiling.
 Researchers found steaming kept the highest level of nutrients.

 “Boiling vegetables causes water soluble vitamins like vitamin C, B1 and folate to leach into the water,” Magee said.
 “So unless you are going to drink the water along with your vegetables, such as when making soups and stews, these vitamins are typically poured down the sink.
 Steaming is a gentler way to cook because the vegetables don’t come in contact with the boiling water.”